-The app, if you are not aware supports Optical Character Recognition (OCR), a tool that allows copying text from a picture or file printout and paste it in your notes.
+Microsoft OneNote, if you are not aware supports Optical Character Recognition (OCR), a tool that allows copying text from a picture or file printout and paste it in your notes.
 This proves handy, especially when you need to copy information from a business card you’ve scanned into OneNote.
 After you have extracted the text, you can paste it somewhere else in OneNote.
 Let us consider another example.

 Suppose you want to digitize a magazine article.
-If you do not possess the sound knowledge about OCR, you could possibly spend tens of hours retyping and then correcting misprints.
+If you do not possess sound knowledge about OCR, you could possibly spend tens of hours retyping and then correcting misprints.
 Or best, you could simply convert all the required materials into digital format in several minutes time using a scanner and Optical Character Recognition software.

-Optical Character Recognition, or OCR, is a technology that enables you to convert different types of documents, such as scanned paper documents, PDF files or images captured by a digital camera into editable and searchable data.
+Optical Character Recognition, or OCR, is a technology that enables you to convert different types of documents, such as scanned paper documents, PDF files, or images captured by a digital camera into editable and searchable data.
 Let’s see how it works in OneNote 2016/2013.

-Extract Text from Image using OneNote
+Copy Text from Picture using OneNote

 Click where you’d like to paste the copied text, and then press Ctrl+V.